20% cheaper find-first-set bit using a new de Bruijn-like sequence

 0x00011c021d0e18031e16140f191104081f1b0d17151310071a0c12060b050a09))

-The resulting code uses about 20% less gas using solidity 0.8.24, with via_ir (determined with forge snapshot --mt FFS --isolate).
+The resulting code uses about 20% less gas using solidity 0.8.24, with via_ir (determined with forge snapshot --mt FFS --isolate

 Extra notes

-• There is no m with 5-bit patterns.
-With 5-bit patterns you could address h with the bytes instruction since the address of a byte in a word is 5 bits long.
+instruction since the address of a byte in a word is 5 bits long. - There are multiple candidates for